Innovation

 Did you know?
 Gold plating is used in satellites due to its corrosion resistance and ability to reflect infrared radiation.

 Did you know?
-Alaska is home to Pogo Mine, the eighth largest gold producer in the U.S.
+Alaska is home to Pogo Mine, the eighth-largest gold producer in the U.S.

-Gold’s Properties:
+Mined Gold’s Properties:

 • High electrical conductivity - Gold is an excellent conductor of electricity.
 The metal helps efficiently transfer electrical signals between components on a circuit board.